1. Home

 Generally

-Central to data protection is the idea that only those people who require access to particular data can do so and whilst both the Internal Users and External Users sections below highlight the ways in which you can restrict this to specific users, this should not detract from the general principle that everyone in and around an organisation (and who was access to some or all of the data it holds) has to play their part in laying the basis of data protection.
+Central to data protection is the idea that only those people who require access to particular data can do so and whilst both the Internal Users and External Users sections below highlight the ways in which you can restrict this to specific users, this should not detract from the general principle that everyone in and around an organisation (and who has access to some or all of the data it holds) has to play their part in laying the basis of data protection.

 In particular, we would encourage: